Script Development / Simple Cache DFF.CACHE

 Added in version 6.0.6

-Pop an element from the left side of a list structure in a blocking manner, parameters are as follows:
+Pop an element from the list structure from the left side in a blocking manner.
+Parameters are as follows:

 Type |